andrelopes301/SmartFarmMonitoring/README.md

 4. Connect your device or create an emulator.
 5. Build and run the mobile application in Android Studio.
 6. Add a plantation in the mobile app, for test purposes.
-7. Replace the USER_EMAIL and PLANTATION_ID in the environment.env file, inside the Docker Compose folder.
+7. Replace the "USER_EMAIL" and "PLANTATION_ID" in the environment.env file, inside the Docker Compose folder.
 7. Build the Docker containers by running the following command in the project directory:

   `docker-compose up --build`